 - Residency requirement: None

-Turkey’s Citzenship by Investment provides one of the most affordable routes to citizenship.
+Turkey’s Citzenship by Investment program provides an accessible route to citizenship.
 Applicants can acquire citizenship by investing $400,000 in real estate or through alternative options such as a $500,000 capital deposit in a Turkish bank or government bonds.

 - Minimum investment: $130,000